|

 A good-value funky festive groover, this single had Winter Wonderland as its b-side.

-This band issued singles as both The Forresters (double-r) and The Foresters (one r), but on this occasion they used the one-r version of the name.
+This band issued singles as both The Forresters (double-r) and The Foresters (one r), but the former is believed to be merely a typing error.
 There's a feature about the band in the Fab Forty for 05/12/65, when they entered the chart with Broken Hearted Clown.
-The b-side of Mr Smith, their fifth single, was an appropriate song for Big L called Ship On the Sea.
+The b-side of Mr Smith, their fifth single, was an appropriate song for Big L, called Ship On the Sea.

 The red additions to the climbers indicate singles listed in Brian Long's book 'The London Sound' based on information typed in the Curzon Street offices or other sources.
 Alan Field did not hear them played or announced as climbers.